 You may receive other third-party cookies, by interacting with parts of the site which share functionality with third parties.
 For example, Facebook, Twitter, YouTube and other social media networks.

 For further information visit www.aboutcookies.org or www.allaboutcookies.org.
 You can set your browser not to accept cookies and the above websites tell you how to remove cookies from your browser.

 Internet enabled devices

 If your smartphone, tablet or another device is Wi-Fi enabled, it can still be detected by the free Wi-Fi service even if you have not signed into it.
 Newcastle City Council records data about the location and type of devices on TWAM premises that are Wi-Fi enabled so that we can monitor the flow of visitors around the venues and improve our services.
-If you do not wish this to happen, you can disable the Wi-Fi function on your device.
+No personal data is collected during this process.
+However, if you do not wish for the above information to be recorded, you can disable the Wi-Fi function on your device.

 TWAM Enterprises Ltd (company number 10940488) manages some commercial activities for TWAM such as retailing, catering and venue hire.

-TWAM Enterprises Ltd outsources its venue hire and catering functions to Sodexo Ltd. If you contact us about venue hire or catering, we will pass on your contact details to Sodexo so that they can get back in touch with to help progress your enquiry.
-We will not retain your information in these circumstances.
+TWAM Enterprises Ltd outsources some of its catering functions to Evans Catering Ltd (at Segedunum Roman Fort) and Victorian Pantry (at South Shields Museum) If you contact us about catering, we will pass your contact details on to TWAM Enterprises or one of their catering providers so that they can get back in touch with to help progress your enquiry.

 Access to personal information and correction